 NORAH Knowledge No. 4

-NORAH noise impact study
+NORAH Noise Impact Study

-Child Study: Impact of aviation noise on children
+Child Study: Impact of aircraft noise on children Results

-Results

-NORAH Knowledge No. 4 NORAH noise impact study Child Study: Impact of aviation noise on children Results "NORAH Knowledge" provides information on the methods and results of the NORAH noise impact study.
-The aim of this series is to communicate to as many people as possible what exactly NORAH is researching.
-This is why there is an explanation in the glossary at the end for all terms marked "E Glossary".
+NORAH Knowledge No. 4 NORAH Noise Impact Study Child Study: Impact of aircraft noise on children Results "NORAH Knowledge" provides information on the methods and results of the NORAH noise impact study.
+The aim of this series is to communicate to as many people as possible what exactly NORAH researched.
+This is why there is an explanation in the glossary at the end for all terms marked "E glossary".
 If you would like to receive further issues of "NORAH Knowledge", please use the enclosed order form.
-The NORAH Study examines the long term effects of traffic noise (Glossary) on health, quality of life and childhood development in the Rhine-Main Region.
+The NORAH Study examines the long-term effects of transportation noise on health, quality of life and childhood development in the Rhine-Main Region.
 The initiator of the study is the Airport and Region Forum (AFR).
 The scientists were accompanied from the start by an external Scientific Advisory Board for Quality Assurance (WBQ).
 This is what distinguishes NORAH from similar, predecessor studies.
 The study addresses some of the most topical issues currently being dealt with by international noise impact research.
 It also covers a wider range of investigation aspects than previous studies.
-In order to find out more about how human beings respond to traffic noise, the NORAH scientists also looked at the medical histories of more than one million people, and reconstructed the noise exposure over the last 18 years at 900,000 addresses in the Rhine-Main Region.
+In order to find out more about how human beings respond to transportation noise, the NORAH scientists also looked at the medical histories of more than one million people, and reconstructed the noise exposure over the last 18 years at 900.000 addresses in the Rhine-Main Region.
 A total of five sub-studies form the core of the NORAH Study.
-Each one builds on the current international state of research, and attempts to understand more precisely how traffic noise affects people.
-In this edition of NORAH Knowledge we present the results of the Child Study, one of the five sub-studies.
+Each one builds on the current international state of research, and attempts to understand more precisely how transportation noise affects people.
+In this edition of NO-RAH Knowledge we present the results of the Child Study. one of the five sub-studies.
 The Child Study is an advance publication; the main part of the study will be published in autumn 2015.
-NORAH Knowledge No. 1 contains detailed information on the methods and tasks of the Child Study.
-NORAH ("Noise Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aviation, road and rail noise that has ever been carried out in Germany.
-It is being conducted by nine independent scientific institutes from all over Germany.
-The client is the Umweltund Nachbarschaftshaus, a subsidiary of the Land of Hessen and part of the Frankfurt Airport and Region Forum.
-Alongside the land of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.
-Contents Central results of the Child Study - summary → Page 2 What did the Child Study examine? → Page 3-5 The current state of research → Page 4 The effects of aviation noise on learning to read → Page 6-8 The quality of life of children in the Rhine-Main Region → Page 8-10 Does aviation noise disturb lessons? → Page 11-13 Interview with the study director Prof. Maria Klatte → Page 14-15 Outlook: What happens after the Child Study? → Page 16 Further information on the NORAH Study can be found on the Internet at www.laermstudie.de Contact Please address any questions about the NORAH Study to the Umwelt- und Nachbarschaftshaus: Gemeinnützige Umwelthaus GmbH Rüsselsheimer Str.
+NORAH Knowledge no. 1 contains detailed information on the methods and tasks of the Child Study.
+NORAH ("Noise-Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aircraft, road and rail traffic noise that has ever been carried out in Germany.
+It was conducted by nine independent scientific institutes from all over Germany.
+The client was the Umwelt- und Nachbarschaftshaus, a subsidiary of the state of Hessen and part of the "Forum Flughafen und Region".
+Alongside the state of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.
+Contents Central results of the Child Study - summary \rightarrow Page 2 What did the Child Study examine? → Pages 3-5 The current state of research \rightarrow Page 4 The effects of aircraft noise on learning to read → Pages 6-8 The quality of life of children in the Rhine-Main Region \rightarrow Pages 8-10 Does aircraft noise disturb lessons? \Rightarrow Pages 11-13 Interview with the study director Prof. Maria Klatte \rightarrow Pages 14-15 Outlook: what happens after the Child Study? \rightarrow Page 16 Further information on the NORAH Study can be found on the Internet at www.laermstudie.de Contact Please address any questions about the NORAH Study to the Umwelt- und Nachbarschaftshaus: Gemeinnützige Umwelthaus GmbH Rüsselsheimer Str.
 100 65451 Kelsterbach